When effort and systems stop being the same thing

 Week one, indistinguishable.
 Week six, not close.

 The first time you do something, effort and a system look the same.
-Both get the thing done and the system costs more up front.
-The second time you do it is the moment a system would have already paid for itself.
+Both get it done and the system costs more up front.
+The second time, a system would already have paid for itself.
 By the fourth time, effort is losing badly and does not know it yet.

-So the test is not "is this big enough to systematise?"
-The test is: have I done this before, or will I do it again?
+The test is not "is this big enough to systematise?"
+It is: have I done this before, or will I do it again?

 A plan is not a document